AstrobioMike/AstrobioMike.github.io/R/basics.md

 <br>
 Another default setting of `read.table()` is to convert columns with strings in them (text characters) to factors (categorical text values).
 Sometimes this is fine, but sometimes it's not what you want.
 Be sure to pay attention to it.
 You can change the default behavior of `read.table()` by adding the `stringsAsFactors=FALSE` argument.

 Now let's generate a new table so we can practice writing out to a file from R. You may have noticed there are some NAs in our gene_annotations_tab table.
 These are present in the KEGG and COG annotation and ID columns for those genes which weren't annotated.
 Let's subset our full table to include only those genes that were annotated by KEGG.
-R's `is.na()` function can help us subset accordingly by generating a "logical" T/F vector just like we did above with our `y[y >= 6]` example above.
-This will act on each element in a vector and return `TRUE` if it contains an NA value at the respective position, which we can then use to index the full table as R will only pull out the rows where the value was found to be `TRUE`.
-However, we don't want the NAs, we want all of those that have KEGG annotations.
-So we need to invert the "logical" vector with the `!` character also like we saw above.
+R's `is.na()` function can help us subset accordingly by generating a logical `TRUE/FALSE` vector just like we did above with our `y[y >= 6]` example.
+The `is.na()` function will act on each element in a vector and return `TRUE` if that element contains an NA value at the respective position.
+And as we saw above, R will then pull out the values wherever the vector hold a `TRUE`.
+However, we don't want the NAs in this case, we want all of those that have KEGG annotations.
+So we need to invert the "logical" vector with the `!` character we introduced above.
 This combines a few concepts, so let's run the code and then break down the syntax.

 ```R
 all_KEGG_gene_annotations_tab <- gene_annotations_tab[!is.na(gene_annotations_tab$KO_ID), ]